Swethasuresh01/Predictive-Analytics-and-Recommendation-Systems-in-Banking/README.md

 **Model GUI:**
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Develop a Streamlit App for interactive predictions, customer segmentations and product recommendations.
+* Develop a Streamlit App for interactive predictions, customer segmentations and product recommendations.
-Allow the users to input feature values and display predictions, customer segmentations and product recommendations.
+* Allow the users to input feature values and display predictions, customer segmentations and product recommendations.
-Usage:
+**Usage:**
-Run the App locally streamlit run bank.py
+* Run the App locally streamlit run bank.py
-Expose the App to the Internet Using ngrok:
+* Expose the App to the Internet Using ngrok.
-Install pyngrok: pip install pyngrok
+* Install pyngrok: pip install pyngrok
-Add your ngrok authentication token and include the following snippet in your script: from pyngrok import ngrok ngrok.set_auth_token("your_ngrok_token") public_url = ngrok.connect(8501) print(f"Access your app here: {public_url}") The app will now be accessible via the generated public URL.
+* Add your ngrok authentication token and include the following snippet in your script: from pyngrok import ngrok ngrok.set_auth_token("your_ngrok_token") public_url = ngrok.connect(8501) print(f"Access your app
+* here: {public_url}") The app will now be accessible via the generated public URL.
-Explore Online Streamlit App: You can access the live application hosted at: https://086e-34-73-124-243.ngrok-free.app/
+* Explore Online Streamlit App: You can access the live application hosted at: https://086e-34-73-124-243.ngrok-free.app/